ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 }
 ```

-The `Chain` type consists of a set of blocks, containing the non-finalized
-portion of the chain it represents where the lowest height block's parent is
-the tip of the finalized state.
-All of the other members of `Chain` cache
-information contained within that set of blocks for fast lookup.

-The `Chain` type exposes 3 public functions to manipulate chain data
-structures and one private helper function.

 #### `pub fn push(&mut self, block: Arc<Block>) -> Result<(), Error>`

 Push a block into a chain as the new tip if the block is a valid extension of
 that chain.

 1. Run contextual validation checks on block against Self

 1. Update cummulative data members
     - Add block to end of `self.blocks`
     - Add hash to `height_by_hash`